Revealed: wedding business survey results

 - Plant decorations

 Price of a bridal bouquet: £75 - £100 The majority of florists said that the most common price bracket for a bridal bouquet is £75 to £100 (56%), followed by the slightly higher cost of £100 to £150 (24%).
 For a budget-friendly option, the biggest chunk (41%) said they would charge between £50 and £75 for a smaller design with seasonal or lower value flowers.
 Many would also charge £30 to £50 for a similar budget bouquet (27%), closely followed by those who would charge £75 to £100 (26%).
 Q: What is the most common price bracket for a bridal bouquet from your business?
-Q: How much would you charge for an average hand-tied bridal bouquet similar to that pictured below (including high-value flowers such as roses or peonies)?
-Bridal bouquet pictured: Q: How much would you charge for a budget bridal bouquet (e.g. smaller, with lower value/ seasonal flowers)

 Price of a table arrangement: around £50 The biggest portion said that the most common price bracket for a table arrangement is £30 to £50 (42%), followed by a slightly higher value of £50 to £75 (27%).
 More than a third (35%) also said they would charge between £50 and £75 for the tall, spherical table arrangement pictured below.
 Q: What is the most common price bracket for a table arrangement from your business?
-Q: How much would you charge for a table arrangement similar to that pictured below?
-Table arrangement pictured:

 Price of an archway: very varied Florists gave a wide range of different valuations for a floral archway over a church doorway, likely due to unspecified flower varieties.
 The largest chunk – a quarter of florists (25%) – valued it at £200 to £250.
 Grouping choices together, the majority (65%) would charge between £150 and £300 for it.
 Q: How much would you charge for a floral archway similar to that pictured here?
-Archway pictured:

 Package orders: uncommon, unless florist’s choice A huge majority (90%) of florists said they do not offer packages for wedding bookings.
 One comment explained, “All my brides are very different, so packages would not be something I would move to.”
 Among the 10% who said yes, some explained what their packages and special offers include.
 “We offer packages for florist choice orders in the clients’ chosen colour scheme, with a variance of items.
 No changes can be made, i.e. no removing items or switching out for other items.
 However, items can be added at full value.”
 “We offer a 10% discount if booking more than three elements of venue décor.”
 “We offer packages named Gold, Silver, Bronze and Luxury.”
 “We offer five packages from basic at £350 up to £1000.”
 “Generally, we do a rounded down discount for multiple items.”
 “Our artificial package is £650, this includes a flower wall, seating plan, rose trees and table runner.”
 “We offer a rose and gyp package for £199.
 It includes 1 bridal bouquet, 2 bridesmaids’ bouquets in all gyp, a small posy, 1 groom’s rose buttonhole, 2 groomsmen’s buttonholes in all gyp, and 2 mum’s corsages - for collection only.”
 Q: Do you offer packages?

 How to lock-in clients: set fees, percentage deposits and contracts The majority of florists said they secure the big day by taking a set fee deposit (56%), and around a third do it by taking a percentage deposit (33%).
 Rather than taking any payment at the time of booking, just under a quarter of florists secure clients by simply asking them to sign a contract or booking form.
 12% of florists don’t use any formal agreement at all - relying on in-store, email or telephone confirmation instead.
 Of those who take a set fee, £100 and £50 were the most popular amounts charged.
 Some also said £75 and £25, and a handful of florists charge up to £150 and £250 when taking the booking.
 Of those who take a percentage deposit, a popular choice is around 20% of the total order value.
 This is followed by 10% and 30%.
 A few florists take half, and for many it varies depending on the order value.
 What’s in a name?
 Some florists specify that they’re just taking a “holding deposit” and explain that the final bill will be the balance minus that amount, whereas others call it a “booking fee” and don’t remove it from their invoice total.
 One florist names it a “hold the day fee” and another calls it a “save the date deposit”.
 Of course, it’s non-refundable for most.
-Here, a few florists explain exactly what goes into their deposits and booking fees. “£100 is taken at time of booking, then the balance is due two weeks before wedding date.”
-“No deposit is taken until three weeks before the wedding.”
-“Set fee is £75 non-refundable, or 10% of the booking estimate - whichever is higher.”
-“We take £50 for bookings under £500, take £100 for bookings at £500 to £1000, and take £150 for bookings of £1000 plus.” “£25 is taken at booking to cover administrative and consultation costs if they cancel.”
-“25% is taken if booking is made over six months before delivery, it’s 50% if made within six months.”

 Price hikes at peaks: yes, but explain it If the wedding date falls over busy periods such as Mother’s Day and Valentine’s, a large majority of florists said they increase prices (68%), explaining that it simply has to be done since wholesale flower prices increase.
 However, some florists have cemented their decision with set percentage hikes for peaks, upping prices by 12% to 20%.
 Several florists said they increase the overall cost by a third, while one respondent doubles it.
 The key dates known to cause price increases are Mother’s Day, Valentine’s, Easter, Christmas, and New Year’s.
 It’s also good to be aware of important flower-buying days around the world, such as Mother’s Day in other countries.
 International Women’s Day is particularly popular in Russia, and this high demand can lead to grower price increases in Europe, too.
 Explaining these details to your brides and grooms should build trust and understanding for long-term custom.
 Always check every date before making a booking, in case there’s a seasonal demand increase somewhere in the world.
 Here, florists explain their rationale.
 “We only increase if the wholesale price of their chosen flower goes up, e.g. red roses at Valentine’s.”
 “There are delivery implications over peak periods too, so we try to encourage wedding clients to collect rather than deliver.”
 “We price every wedding individually depending on the date and flower type which might cause higher costs too, for instance when a variety like a peony is at the start or end of its season.”
 “Over Christmas and New Year, I only take bookings for large weddings, i.e. a minimum of £800.”
 “We speak to wholesalers before the wedding date and get a fixed price, and then charge accordingly.”
 “Bank holidays are also subject to an extra charge.”
 “I invoice afterwards so it will only increase depending on if the flower cost has gone up – I always quote items with a range of “from XX to XX” price, to allow for this.”
 “Extra florist hours are also at a premium rate over these dates.”
 “Christmas is more expensive due to working when most businesses are closed.”
 “I can make loads more standard peak period bouquets in the time it takes to make one wedding bouquet.”
 “We try not to book at peak times at all, but add a definite price increase when we do.”
 “I explain why it increases, and I don’t take package bookings for these dates.”
 Q: Do you increase priced depending on the wedding date?
-E.g. if it coincides with Valentine's or Mother's Day (or please explain others) Ready for weddings?
-Shop our huge range of wedding tools and accessories!
+E.g. if it coincides with Valentine's or Mother's Day (or please explain others)